mekowalski/streams-client/NOTES.md

       - Currently the `label` isn't working, I don't have the newest refactor for `renderInput()` but I didn't think it would be an issue.
 I may have to destructure the input element object
       - Not certain how to fix this yet

     - [x] Controlled Element: for `<input />` for title and description inputs

+    - [] Submit Form: get a CB that recognizes a form being submitted in order to create New Stream